dagu-org/dagu/README.md

 ### Global configuration

-Plase create `~/.jobctl/config.yaml`.
+Please create `~/.jobctl/config.yaml`.
 All settings can be overridden by individual job configurations.

+Creating a global configuration is a convenient way to organize common settings.

 ```yaml
 logDir: <path-to-write-log>   # log directory to write standard output from the job steps